-The Alberta Real Estate Association recently released their December 2019 market report, which reported that despite a reduction in inventory levels in the province, an oversupply still exists, leading to prices trending down in 2019.
+The Alberta Real Estate Association recently released their December 2019 market report, which reported that despite a reduction in inventory levels in the province, an oversupply still exists, leading to Alberta Home Prices Trending Down in 2019

 In Calgary, sales activity for the year improved slightly, thanks partly due to lending rate adjustments, job growth, and lower prices.
 These increased sales helped reduce the oversupply in Calgary somewhat, but prices still dropped overall.